+The College of Architecture Woodshop is open to all College of Architecture students.
 Students who build projects with materials such as wood, metal and plastic become better designers and builders through an understanding of the characteristics of these materials.
-They gain this valuable experience while honing their building and design skills in the College of Architecture's woodshop, located in Room 111 the first floor of the Langford B building.
+They have the opportunity to gain valuable experience while honing their building and design skills in the Woodshop, located in Room 111 on the first floor of Langford B.

 Monday - Friday: 8:00 am - 5:00 pm